ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

   * Set `DeployRoot` to the MDT deployment share location (found on passwords page)
   * Ensure user details in this file match the MDT account detailed on the passwords page
 - Right click "MDT Deployment Share" -> update deployment share

+Congratulations!
+You should now have a working MDT build server.
+See [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/MDT-(Microsoft-deployment-toolkit)) for details about how to *use* MDT.